Sometimes Paul gets a bad rap.

 Did anyone in the first century take Paul literally on that point?
 Probably not.
 But that doesn’t change that what he actually said expressed one of the most radically antislavery sentiments of his day.
 He wasn’t talking about violently overthrowing the institution; even the failed slave revolts of his era had never attempted that.
 But he was talking ethics, and ethics that went beyond mere theory.
 Some early Stoic philosophers had advocated human equality, but Stoics had backed off from this and those who could afford it had slaves.
 Paul certainly agreed with Stoics in principle: he affirmed that slaves and slaveholders share the same master in heaven (Eph 6:9).
 But his instruction, “Do the same things to them,” goes beyond theory to practice.

 This isn’t an accident, a slip of Paul’s tongue or his scribe’s pen.
 Paul frames his entire section of household codes with mutual submission.
 What are household codes, you ask?
 In his work on governance, the Greek thinker Aristotle had a large section on family roles.
-In it, Aristotle instructed the male head of the household how to rule his wife, children, and slaves.
+In it, Aristotle instructed the male head of the household how to care for his wife, children, and slaves.
 Subsequent thinkers adopted the same schema, often in the same sequence.
 Because Rome was suspicious that minority religious groups undermined these traditional values, such groups often labored to reaffirm their belief in such values.

 Paul presents a series of household codes in the same sequence as Aristotle: the relation of the male head of the household (as it was assumed in his day) to wives, children, and slaves.
 Paul may be thinking like the member of a minority religious group—after all, he is writing from Roman custody, and probably in Rome (Eph 3:1; 4:1; 6:20).